 Jimmy and I stared at each other in the shadows of historic Georgetown.
 Light from the almost-full moon filtered through the giant live oaks lining the sidewalks.
 Enormous colonial-era houses, clad in white clapboard and black shutters, loomed above us.
 Massive green ferns seemed to drip from their porch overhangs.

 "You go," I urged him.
 "No way," he said.
 "Ladies first.
 You should go first."

 I stood there, not moving.
 The moonlight shone off the watery glass of the houses' tall windows.
 Who knows who was standing behind them, watching us?
 My heart was beating a little too fast.

 "You're supposed to be braver than me," he said after a moment.
 "You are my mother, after all."

-Williams' ghost tour has a way of spooking you.
+Ghost tours in Georgetown have a way of spooking you.
 There are no special effects, no actors in make-up, no goriness.
 Just enough good, old-fashioned storytelling to make a grown woman scared of dark corners.